zorentia.

-One-Gram of Tech (1G): Methodology
+One-Gram of Tech (1G)

 1. Thesis

-1G (one-gram tech) is a methodology for building new software products where product–market fit is unknown.
+One-Gram of Tech (1G) is a methodology for building new software products where product–market fit is unknown.

-“1G (‘one-gram’) and 10G (‘ten-gram’) are units of product scope:
+"One-Gram of Tech (1G) and 10G ('ten-gram') are units of product scope:

 1G = the smallest complete user-facing feature that could stand alone.

-10G = the full “platform” vision built from many such units.”
+10G = the full \"platform\" vision built from many such units."

 The core claim: